 - Alcohol is prohibited in or on any off-campus premises at which a University sponsored event is being held, except with permission of the Director of Campus Life.

 - Tailgating events should comply with the Tailgating Policies managed by Campus Security.
 Some of the above prohibitions may be lifted for tailgating events.

 Animals on Campus

 Animals, with the exception of emotional support and service animals (clearly identified guide, hearing and service) approved by Disability Services, are prohibited from all buildings on campus unless required for research or class projects.

-Physical assault, or actions, or behavior or threats that, if carried out, which endanger the safety of one’s self or which cause injury to another person, is prohibited.
+Physical assault, or actions, behavior or threats, which if carried out, endanger the safety of one’s self or cause injury to another person, is prohibited.

 Children on Campus

 To ensure that the environment at the University is conducive to learning and free from distractions, no children under the age of 18 are permitted to attend classes or to be in libraries, academic support centers or computer labs unless they are a registered student of the University.
 In addition, children must never be left unattended in another campus classroom, hallway or lounge; nor should they be left anywhere unattended on campus grounds or in the parking lot.
 If a child is left unattended, the Department of Safety & Security Services will take the necessary steps to eliminate the possibility of child endangerment.